jasp-stats/jaspBain/inst/help/BainAnovaBayesian.md

 ### Results obtained after running bain ANOVA

-- To be able to properly interpret the results of a bain ANOVA, you are required to read the TUTORIAL by Hoijtink, Mulder, van Lissa, and Gu (2018) that can be retrieved from the Psychological Methods website or from the bain website at https://informative-hypotheses.sites.uu.nl/software/bain/
+- To be able to properly interpret the results of a bain ANOVA, you are required to read the tutorial by Hoijtink, Mulder, van Lissa, and Gu (2019) that can be retrieved from the Psychological Methods website or from the bain website at https://informative-hypotheses.sites.uu.nl/software/bain/
-- If you want to understand the technical background of bain you should read Gu, Mulder, and Hoijtink (2017) and Hoijtink, Gu, and Mulder (2018) that can be retrieved from the British Journal of Mathematical and Statistical Psychology website or from the bain website at https://informative-hypotheses.sites.uu.nl/software/bain/
+- If you want to understand the technical background of bain you should read Gu, Mulder, and Hoijtink (2018) and Hoijtink, Gu, and Mulder (2019) that can be retrieved from the British Journal of Mathematical and Statistical Psychology website or from the bain website at https://informative-hypotheses.sites.uu.nl/software/bain/
 - Five pieces of results are obtained after running a Bayesian ANOVA:

-1. The table in which the Bayes facor of each hypothesis specified versus its complement (that is, not the hypothesis) is presented.
-This table also contains the posterior model probabilies of each hypothesis.
+1. The table in which the Bayes factor of each hypothesis specified versus the unconstrained hypothesis and its complement (that is, not the hypothesis), respectively, is presented.
+This table also contains the posterior model probabilities of each hypothesis.
 Both for a set excluding and a set including the unconstrained hypothesis.
 2. The Bayes factor matrix in which the mutual Bayes factors of the hypotheses specified in the Model Constraints box are presented.
-3. A desriptives table containing for each group in the ANOVA the sample size, sample mean, sample standard deviation (sd), standard error (se) and 95% credible interval.
+3. A descriptives table containing for each group in the ANOVA the sample size, sample mean, sample standard deviation (sd), standard error (se) and
+95% credible interval.
 4. A plot of the pmp's (excluding and including the unconstrained hypothesis) visually highlighting the support in the data for each hypothesis entertained.
 5. A plot of the sample means and their credible intervals.